The Research Team

 Åsa Elmerot, Senior Lecturer, Örebro University, PhD in Constitutional Law (Uppsala University), Sweden.
 She examines the reasoning practice of the two Swedish supreme courts: Högsta domstolen and Högsta förvaltningsdomstolen.

-Morten Nadim, PhD (University of Bergen), practicing law at Advokatfirmaet Wiersholm AS, and associate at the University of Oslo, Norway.
+Morten Nadim, PhD (University of Bergen), Senior Advisor at The Parliamentary Ombud for Scrutiny of the Public Administration and associate at the University of Oslo, Norway.
 He focuses on the Norwegian Høgsterett.

 Haukur Logi Karlsson, Post-doctoral fellow, University of Iceland, PhD (European University Institute).
 He studies the Icelandic Hæstiréttur.